 —Caren

 This is a very nice study; you can see it in full here.
-The authors’ bottom line is that use of an epidural decreases severe maternal morbidity by 14%, mostly driven by a 9% decrease in the risk of postpartum hemorrhage.
-By way of background: postpartum hemorrhage is defined as a loss of more than 1,000 milliliters of blood, which can often be treated but is scary and dangerous.
-This complication occurs in about 2% of births; this paper therefore implies that an epidural would reduce the risk by about 0.2%, or 2 in 1,000.
+The big takeaway?
+Epidurals were linked to a 14% drop in severe maternal morbidity, mostly driven by a 9% decrease in the risk of postpartum hemorrhage (defined as a loss of more than 1,000 milliliters of blood).
+This can often be treated, but it is scary and dangerous.
+Since hemorrhage only happens in about 2% of births to begin with, the epidural essentially lowers that risk by 0.2%.
+In simpler terms, for every 1,000 people who get an epidural, about two will avoid a hemorrhage they otherwise would have had.
 This effect is significant, but it is small in magnitude.

 The paper is an observational study — they compare women who had epidurals with those who did not — and as you would expect, the samples are quite different.
 Epidurals are more common among women who give birth in teaching hospitals, for example, and those hospitals have better resources on other dimensions, too.
-These differences are a concern but what is effective about their analysis, though, is that they have a huge sample: seven years of all births in New York, for a sample size of almost 600,000.
-This allows them to better match the women with epidurals to those who do not have them (more on this strategy here).
+These differences are a concern, but what is effective about their analysis, though, is that they have a huge sample: seven years of all births in New York, for a sample size of almost 600,000.
+This allows them to better match the women with epidurals to those who do not have them.

 Community Guidelines